Trent Dilfer: Personal life

 Dilfer resides with his family in Birmingham, Alabama.
 He is married to Cassandra Dilfer, a former Fresno State swimmer, and they have four children together.

 Their only son, Trevin, died of heart disease at the age of five on April 27, 2003.
-All three surviving daughters are or were college volleyball setters—the oldest, Maddie, played at Notre Dame and Pepperdine; middle daughter Tori played at TCU and Louisville; and youngest daughter Delaney completed her freshman season at Lipscomb in 2021. and then went on to have a successful volleyball setting career at Liberty University.

 On June 2, 2003, Dilfer made his first public comments regarding his family's loss and, still grieving, openly wept.
 Aptos High School, Dilfer's alma mater, named their football field Trevin Dilfer Field.

+All three surviving daughters are or were college volleyball setters—the oldest, Maddie, played at Notre Dame and Pepperdine; middle daughter Tori played at TCU and Louisville; and youngest daughter, Delaney, completed her freshman season at Lipscomb in 2021 before going on to have a successful volleyball setting career at Liberty University.

-On a broadcast of the Cardinals and Titans preseason game in 2012, Dilfer admitted he weighed 265 lbs and was drinking himself to sleep during his tenure with the Seahawks.
-This was in regard to losing his son and how Matt Hasselbeck helped him to recover.
+On a broadcast of the Cardinals and Titans preseason game in 2012, Dilfer admitted he weighed 265 lbs and was drinking himself to sleep during his tenure with the Seahawks, he reflected that this was related to losing his son and that Matt Hasselbeck helped him recover.

-Dilfer is a Christian.
-He has said, “Trent Dilfer has been saved by Jesus Christ.
+Dilfer is a Christian, in a 1998 interview with Sports Spectrum he shared: “Trent Dilfer has been saved by Jesus Christ.
 And all of that other stuff really doesn’t matter.
 That’s where my value comes from, and that’s why I can handle being criticized in the media.
 That’s why I can handle people calling radio shows and lying about me.
 That’s why I can handle some of the adverse situations I face, and that’s why I can handle success.”